-As alluded above, the Yeti is considered by many to be the best of the best, but it comes at an eyebrow-raising price tag.
-Yeti’s Tundra 45, a mid-sized heavy duty cooler, runs for $380, meaning for many, it would be the most expensive item in one’s camping gear.
+As alluded to above, the Yeti is considered by many to be the best of the best, but it comes at an eyebrow-raising price tag.
+Yeti’s Tundra 45, a mid-sized heavy-duty cooler, runs for $380, meaning for many, it would be the most expensive item in one’s camping gear.

-Despite the price, at the time this article was written, nearly every single size of Yeti cooler was sold out of stock on their website (but you can still find them here).
-The rational inspiring so many people to spend such a large amount on a cooler is that once you buy a Yeti, you’re probably done cooler shopping for the rest of your life.
+Despite the price, at the time this article was written, nearly every single size of Yeti cooler was sold out of stock on their website still find them here.
+The rationale for inspiring so many people to spend such a large amount on a cooler is that once you buy a Yeti, you’re probably done cooler shopping for the rest of your life.
 That right!
 These models are gonna keep your cans and food cold for a while.

 Yeti Tundra coolers have two inches of polyurethane foam on every side of the cooler except the lid, where it has three inches.
 It claims to keep ice frozen like an igloo for a week straight, which independent tests confirm.
 Having the right temperature will never be a problem with these models.